-Open floor plans may bring to mind one large space, like a city loft, but they can also include popular concepts like Great Rooms.
+Open floor plans may bring to mind one large space, like a city loft or the office space of a startup, but they can also include popular concepts like Great Rooms.
 Think versatility and multiple uses, and you’ve got the idea.
-Some of the benefits of the lack of walls?
+Consider these benefits that come from a lack of walls.

-With no walls to divide up the space and block the light from windows, open floor plans let the sunlight in.
+With no walls to divide up the space and block the light from windows, open floor plans let sunlight travel and connect indoor spaces with outdoor ones.
 The result is bright rooms with direct views of the outdoors, an airy feel, and room for houseplants.

 2. Easy entertaining

-The best parties and gatherings are able to take advantage of the easy traffic flow and flexible layout of an open space.
+The best parties and gatherings are able to take advantage of the easy traffic flow and flexible layout of open space.
 Open-concept plans keep your guests from being crowded into corners and maintain the spacious feel of your home.
-As a bonus, many open plans are anchored by the kitchen area, which makes hosting and interacting with guests much easier.
+Since the kitchen is often the anchor of an open floor design, it becomes easier to host while interacting with guests.

 3. More space for your family